 Just imagine how silly and inconvenient is this when you have several gigabytes of maps (all of Europe, for instance) in your device.
 Even if you only need to update a region perhaps 100 MB in size, the system will send you all your installed maps updates.
 Utterly nonsensic: even with a fast wifi connection, this behaviour is too much time consuming and very prone to errors, most of all taking into account that–mark this–there’s no retaking the download where it stopped

-if you have some problem; you’ll have to start over from the beginning.
+.
+If you run into some wi-fi problem; you’ll have to start over from the beginning.
 Besides, once you start updating, the maps won’t download sequentially

 , one after another, but in parallel, all at the same time.
-So, if there’s some problem with your connection during the several hours the process might take, nothing will be saved: again you’ll have to start from scratch.
+So, again, if there’s some problem with your connection during the several hours the process might take, nothing will be saved and you’ll have to start from scratch.
 But wait; you didn’t read the bad news yet: the maps update process can not run in the background

 ; it has to